btrettel/plint/README.md

         "filter": ["fluidly", "supplying"]
     }

+In this example, I'm saving the JSON file to app.json.
 I then mark the claims for the antecedent basis checker [as described below](#antecedent-basis-checking).
 Ideally I only have to mark claim elements the first time they are introduced.
 If you set your text editor to highlight text matching the following regex, it will help identify where plint thinks new claim elements start:

     \b(a|an|at least one|one or more|more than one|two or more|two|three|four|five|six|seven|eight|nine|ten)\b

 This will require some iteration to get right, so I will run plint as follows, modify the claim marking in response to the warnings and parsing errors displayed, and repeat until plint parses the independent claims properly:

-    plint .\16811358.json
+    plint .\app.json

-The marked claims will be written to 16811358-claims-2022-09-27.txt.marked in this example.
-Once plint runs through all the claims without parsing errors, I check the .marked file to identify anything plint missed, manually mark up the claims there, and rerun plint.
+The marked claims will be written to claims.txt.marked in this example.
+Once plint runs through all the claims without parsing errors, I check the .marked file to identify anything plint missed, manually mark up claims.txt to account for the missed element(s), and rerun plint.
 For example, a claim might say "wherein air circulation unit is configured", which plint won't mark correctly as the article is missing due to a typographical error.
-So I mark that text as `wherein [air circulation unit] is configured` because the article is supposed to be "the", indicating that this is not the first time the claim element "air circulation unit" appeared.
+So I mark that text in claims.txt as `wherein [air circulation unit] is configured` because the article is supposed to be "the", indicating that this is not the first time the claim element "air circulation unit" appeared.
 (Otherwise the term would be marked up in curly brackets: `{` and `}`.)
 Typos are one reason plint won't necessarily mark claims correctly.

 Another reason plint might not mark claims correctly is that not all valid claim elements will necessarily be preceded with an article or one of the phrases listed above.
 This will often appear as plint complaining about nested claim elements.
 When the first appearance of a claim element was not marked, plint can not automatically mark subsequent appearances of that claim element, causing a parsing error.
 When this sort of parsing error occurs, look for the first appearance of the claim element causing trouble and manually mark it with `{` and `}`.